 - The Responsible Party must ensure that participant waiver, release and indemnification agreements are signed by a parent or legal guardian for each Child participating in a Program.

 - Expanded Waivers specific to the travel abroad will be made available through Insurance and Financial Risk and Notre Dame International

 - The Responsible Party shall maintain the signed waivers for a period of fifteen (15) years.
-Alternatively, signed waivers may be sent to Risk Management for archiving for this period.
+Alternatively, signed waivers may be sent to Insurance and Financial Risk for archiving for this period.

 - All adults, including Notre Dame students, working for or volunteering in a Program or event involving Children must go through training.

 - Training is available here and must be completed every three years.

 - Evidence of completion of training will be required for audit purposes.